-All appropriate staff had been provided with training in relation to medicines management.
-The manager advised that no service users required their medicine to be administered with a syringe.
-The manager was aware that should this be required, a competency assessment would be undertaken before staff undertook this task.
+All relevant staff had been provided with training in relation to medicines management.
+The manager advised that no service users required their oral medication to be administered with a syringe.
+The manager was aware that should this be required; a competency assessment would be undertaken before staff undertook this task.

 The Mental Capacity Act (MCA) provides a legal framework for making decisions on behalf of service users who may lack the mental capacity to do so for themselves.
 The MCA requires that, as far as possible, service users make their own decisions and are helped to do so when needed.
 When service users lack mental capacity to take particular decisions, any made on their behalf must be in their best interests and as least restrictive as possible.
-Staff who spoke with the inspector demonstrated their understanding that service users who lack capacity to make decisions about aspects of their care and treatment have rights as outlined in the Mental Capacity Act (MCA).

 Staff had completed appropriate Deprivation of Liberty Safeguards (DoLS) training appropriate to their job roles.
 There were arrangements in place to ensure that service users who required high levels of supervision or monitoring and restriction had had their capacity considered and, where appropriate, assessed.
-Where a service user was experiencing a deprivation of liberty, their care records contained details of DoLs assessments completed and agreed outcomes developed in conjunction with the HSC Trust representative.
+Where a service user was experiencing a deprivation of liberty, there were details of DoLs assessments completed and agreed outcomes developed in conjunction with the HSC Trust representative.
+The day care setting maintained a register of those service users who had a DoL in place.